Vitamins and Supplements That Boost Energy, According to Experts

 - B6: Involved in protein metabolism and the production of neurotransmitters.

-- B12: Essential for red blood cell formation and the proper functioning of the nervous system.
+- B12: Essential for red blood cell formation and proper nervous system function.

 - Folate: Helps produce DNA and supports the growth of healthy cells.

-Most adults need between 1.1 to 2.4 micrograms of B vitamins each day, depending on the specific vitamin and their age.
+Most adults need between 1.1 to 2.4 micrograms of B vitamins daily, depending on the specific vitamin and their age.

 Dr. Sarah Yovino, MD